 This smart hub device costs $147.95 if you buy it directly from the company’s website.
 However, this works only for the 48 mainland states in the US.
 If you’re in Alaska or Hawaii, you might have to pay about 50% more for the same product.

-Costing about $19.99, Google Nest hub is an affordable choice for a high-end device.
+Costing about $20, Google smart home hub is an affordable choice for a high-end device.
 You get all the home automation options you need in an eye-pleasing package that won’t let you down.

 Year after year, Securifi Almond products keep getting better and better.
-The company’s latest, third incarnation offers a lot of new improvements and add-ons, securing its place on our list of the best smart home hub devices.
+The company’s latest, third incarnation offers a lot of new improvements and add-ons, securing its place on our list of the best smart home hubs.

 The hub is compatible with IFTTT, which is necessary for realizing the full potential of your smart home.
 In addition to that, the Almond 3 works with some of the biggest names in the smart device industry, including Amazon, Nest, and Philips Hue.

 Securifi claims that its home hub works with hundreds of smart devices.
-This sounds impressive, but a quick home automation comparison with similar devices shows that it’s well behind the pack.
+This sounds impressive, but a quick smart home hub comparison with similar devices shows that it’s well behind the pack.
 Most of the other top players on the market work with thousands of devices.

 The price is far from cheap, with a single hub costing $89.99.
 You can get a discount if you opt for three of these hubs – $399.99 per bundle – but it’s still quite a lot of money.

 It’s highly unlikely you’ll be blown away by the design of the VeraPlus home hub when you first see it.
-Out of all the home automation systems on the market, this might be the most basic-looking.
+Out of all the best smart hubs on the market, this might be the most basic-looking.
 Indeed, there’s nothing that would make you think this is anything but a normal modem.
 But of course, appearances aren’t everything.

-In our home automation controller reviews, we feel it is important to point out whether or not a device can also work without an internet connection.
+Determining the best smart home controller, we feel it is important to point out whether or not a device can also work without an internet connection.
 While the VeraPlus can function without an internet connection, you won’t be able to control devices remotely.
 If you buy an external battery (that doesn’t come in the basic package), you’ll be able to receive text message alerts.